 Holiday weekends almost always bring the unfortunate occurrences of automobile accidents caused by drowsy driving.
 This past Memorial Day weekend, four people were injured in a rollover accident on Interstate 1-80 that was caused as a result of drowsy driving.
+Drowsy driving is one of the lead causes but there are more; read the Causes of Car Accidents The Law Offices of Hilda Sibrian in Houston to see what the others are and what you can do to mitigate the possibility of being in an accident yourself, on your part at least.
 While no one was killed in this particular accident, deaths caused by drowsy driving have been constantly increasing in the United States over the past several years.
 This is happening in every state, so if you have a car accident in Indiana for example, then you could easily go to someone like the Truitt Law Offices in Fort Wayne, Indiana.
 Or if you’ve been involved in a car or automobile accident elsewhere like Atlanta or surrounding areas, then you could look at automobile accident lawyers for more information.

 According to the National Highway Traffic Safety Administration, there are approximately 100,000 police-reported crashes caused by drowsy driving each year-with an estimated 1,550 fatalities.
 While many of the accidents involve only single vehicles, drowsy driving can also cause fatal results for other drivers on the road.
 You may want to speak to a car accident lawyer like those at Terry Law Firm if you’re a resident of Tennessee and have been involved in such an incident.